 Convert Word to HTML in C# using .NET REST API

-Word documents are a staple for creating structured content, but for web applications HTML is the preferred format.
-Whether you’re building a document viewer, a CMS, or an automated reporting system, converting Word to HTML in .NET lets you seamlessly integrate with web‑based platforms.
-In this tutorial we’ll walk you through dynamically transforming DOC or DOCX files into clean, structured HTML using our Cloud .NET SDK, so you can avoid unnecessary markup and formatting headaches.
+Word documents (https://docs.fileformat.com/word-processing/) remain a cornerstone for crafting structured content, yet HTML is the dominant format for web applications.
+Whether you’re creating a document viewer, a CMS, or an automated reporting engine, converting Word to HTML in .NET provides seamless integration with web‑based platforms.
+In this tutorial we’ll guide you through dynamically turning DOC or DOCX files into clean, well‑structured HTML using our Cloud .NET SDK, helping you dodge unnecessary markup and formatting headaches.

 Steps to Convert Word to HTML in C# Using .NET REST API